 - will not allow the kittens to be prematurely separated from their mother and littermates.
 A Persian kitten should remain with its littermates and mother until at least 12 weeks of age (sometimes older).

 - will be there to help and advise you throughout the life of the kitten.

 - will always have a spay/neuter agreement on their non-show or non-breeding quality kittens.
 The breeding of Persian cats is a responsibility that should not be entered into lightly.
 The prevention of over-population and haphazard breeding is the responsibility of the person selling the kitten.

 - will insist that you prepare an appropriate place at your home before you take your kitten home.
 A good breeder will give you thorough instructions on the feeding and care of the kitten, pedigree, supply of food, and a record of vaccination(s) and worming(s), which may be called a "kitten packet."
 For a list of what Pelaqita Persians' typically provides to our kitten buyers "click here for my Kitten Placement Packet".

 - will always provide you with the registration paperwork at the time you pick up your kitten.
 Please note: Some breeders that sell kittens on a spay/neuter contract may withhold the registration paperwork until you can provide proof the kitten has been altered.

-Now that you know what a good breeder is, we know that you will be able to find that perfect Persian companion to cuddle up next to!!
+Now that you know what a good breeder is we know you will be able to find that perfect Persian kitty to cuddle up next to!!
 Please remember, whether you purchase a Persian kitten from us or not, we are always here to help and answer your questions – We love talking Persians!

 Learn more about the age for spay and neuter of kittens.